lucee/lucee-docs/docs/04.guides/13.Various/30.TIPS/12.TIPS-cfmail-SSL-authentication/page.md

 ---
-title: TIPS Use cfmail with SSL authentication
+title: Use cfmail with SSL authentication
 id: tips-cfmail-SSL-authentication
+related:
+- tag-mail
 ---

 More and more mail servers requires SSL authentication to send emails.
 Usually you send mail like